 Disappeared mural on East 117th St. and 3rd Avenue in Manhattan, New York.

-Click here for preliminary program
+Click here for final program

 Cuba and Puerto Rico: Two Wings of One Bird?

 FIU Modesto A. Maidique Campus

 The Cuban Research Institute (CRI) of Florida International University continues its tradition of convening scholars, students, and other persons interested in the study of Cuba and Cuban Americans by announcing its 12th Conference.
 Although we welcomed the submission of panels and papers on any aspect of the history, economy, politics, society, culture, and creative expressions of Cuba and its diaspora, we encouraged concentrating on the main conference theme.

 In 1893, the Puerto Rican poet Lola Rodríguez de Tió (1843–1924) published her patriotic text, "To Cuba."
 In this poem, she wrote: "Cuba and Puerto Rico are / two wings of one bird / they receive flowers or bullets / in the same heart."
 Generations of Cubans and Puerto Ricans have recited these verses as an expression of the solidarity between the two peoples and their shared cultural traditions.
 Arawak peoples inhabited both islands before their Spanish conquest and colonization beginning in the late 15th century.
 Cuba and Puerto Rico remained the last Spanish colonies in the Americas until 1898, when U.S. troops invaded the islands.